Galician peasant uprising of 1846: Uprising

 The Kraków Uprising was a spark that ignited the peasants' rebellion.
 The insurgent nobles made appeals to the peasants by reminding them of the popular Polish-Lithuanian hero Tadeusz Kościuszko and promising an end to serfdom.
 Some peasants indeed sided with the nobles.
 Narkiewicz and Hahn, among others, note that the peasants around Kraków, many of whom remembered the promises made by Kościuszko and the peasant soldiers who fought beside him, were sympathetic to the noble insurgents.
 Another account is of the peasants in Chochołów, who gathered under a Polish flag and fought against the Austrians.

 A number of sources point to the actions of the Austrian Tarnów administration, in particular an official identified as the District Officer of Tarnów, Johann Breindl von Wallerstein, who encouraged the peasants to revolt.
 Wallerstein offered help to peasant leader Jakub Szela.
 There is no historical evidence to support claims that serfs were promised freedom from their feudal duties in exchange for aiding in the suppression of Polish noble insurgents, nor that they were paid in money or salt for the heads of captured or killed nobles.
 Historians who suggest this rely more on nationalist narratives than on verified sources and have not substantiated their claims with credible evidence.
 Hahn notes, "it is generally accepted as proven that the Austrian authorities deliberately exploited peasant dissatisfaction in order to suppress the noble (proto-national) uprising".
-Magosci et al. wrote that "most contemporaries condemned the Austrian authorities for their perfidious use of the peasantry for counter-revolutionary aims".
+Paul Robert Magocsi et al. wrote that "most contemporaries condemned the Austrian authorities for their perfidious use of the peasantry for counter-revolutionary aims".

 It was ironic, as the historian Eric Hobsbawm noted, that the peasants turned their anger on the revolutionaries, whose ideals also included improvement of the peasants' situation.
 The progressive ideals of the Polish insurgents in the Kraków Uprising were praised, among others, by Karl Marx, who called it a "deeply democratic movement that aimed at land reform and other pressing social questions".
 As noted by several historians, the peasants were not so much acting out of loyalty to the Austrians as revolting against the oppressive feudal system (serfdom), of which the Polish nobles were the prime representatives and beneficiaries in the crownland of Galicia.
 Wolff takes a different stance here by noting that it is likely that the Austrian authorities held greater sway with the peasants, who saw improvement in their living conditions in the recent decades, which they associated with the new Austrian rule.
 The Polish historian Tomasz Kamusella proposes that the serfs and the nobles could be interpreted as different ethnic groups, which would explain the events as an act of ethnic cleansing.